cvogt/ghc-proposals/proposals/0000-visible-forall.rst

 * Keep types and terms forever different by not supporting visible ``forall`` in terms.

+* Include the proposed functionality in ``ExplicitForAll`` instead of introducing a new extension.

 * The extension name could use different capitalization or pluralization (``VisibleForall``, ``VisibleForalls``, ``VisibleForAlls``).
 The proposed